 Boasting 7 restaurants, a spa, golf course, a killer beach, this is another top property in Kauai.
 The world-class service of the Grand Hyatt shines through.
 Each marble en-suite room features double vanities, bathrobes, and free toiletries.
 The Luau Show on Wednesdays and Sundays offers a Hawaiian buffet and showcases traditional Polynesian dance and culture.

-On the western shores of Kauai are these three neighbourhoods that you can string together that starts with the airport and up to Kapaa, with Wailua River in between.
+On the eastern shores of Kauai are these three neighbourhoods that you can string together that starts with the airport and up to Kapaa, with Wailua River in between.
 This is the most commercial part of the island and as close to a “downtown” as you’ll find with strip malls and chained restaurants and stores.
 An advantage of staying here is that you’re essentially in the middle of the island so it’s close to equidistant to either Princeville or Waimea Canyon.

 The location is just perfect in Kauai where the staff, room comfort, and special amenities such as yoga, beachfront restaurant, 2 outdoor pools, and private beach really put it over the top considering it’s one of the more reasonably priced properties in the area.
 Free wifi at the property.